camrynscully/Go1/README.md

 # Unitree Go1
-Rigid Body Kinematics for Unitree's Go1 quadruped robot.
-Including MATLAB code for the plotting and simulation of the DH frames, calculation of the Jacobian, and end-effector forces as well as C++ implementation for real-time integration with the robot.
+This repository presents rigid body kinematics for Unitree's Go1 quadruped robot and a means for estimating ground reaction forces on each foot over both rigid and compliant terrain.
+It includes C++ code for real-time integration as well as MATLAB code for post-processing.

 ## Contents
 * `DH`